tommyjns/sharehub/README.md

+---
+---

 # Share Hub - Tag-Based Document Sharing Portal

+## Overview
+Share Hub is a Jekyll-based document sharing portal...

 ## Overview
 Share Hub is a Jekyll-based document sharing portal with tag-based access control.
 Documents can be public or private based on tags in their front matter, not their folder location.
 All documents are stored in a single `documents/` folder for better organization.